jiachenyee/NP-Open-House-Setup/README.md

 ## Setup Instructions
 ### Friction setup
-1. Start up the mac
+1. Start up the iMac
-2. Click on the Xcode icon from the dock
-3. Give it a couple of minutes and everything should automatically start and open up
+2. Give it a couple of minutes and everything should automatically start and open up

 ### When someone wants to see it
 1. Launch Friction on the iPad